vdrey/Project-Euler/README.md

 WHICH PROBLEMS WORK?

-	For python, refer to /python/List of functional programs.txt for complete list of which programs solve their respective project euler problems.
+	For python, refer to /python/List of functional programs.txt for complete list of which programs solve their respective Project Euler problems.